 - All parking lots and entrances to the building are well lit. - The main door is locked at 8:00 pm every week day, and beyond that time persons are buzzed in from the receptionist desk in the counseling center for access to the building. - Parking is limited to the main parking lot after 5:30 p.m.
 Entrance and exit after that time is through the main (monitored) entrance. - There is a keypad with a security code to provide entry for Richmont employees.
-This code is given to students during weekend intensive courses for their use in reentering the building. - An external security service provides a security guard to work on this campus 4 nights per week (Mon-Thursday). - A security alarm system and panic button for several departments on this campus is currently in place.
+This code is given to students during weekend intensive courses for their use in re-entering the building. - An external security service provides a security guard to work on this campus 4 nights per week (Monday-Thursday). - A security alarm system and panic button for several departments on this campus are currently in place.
 This includes the counseling center in the other building on campus.

-Atlanta Campus

-1900 The Exchange, Building 100, Atlanta, GA 30339
+Atlanta Campus 1900 The Exchange, Building 100, Atlanta, GA 30339

 - Front and Disability Doors unlock and lock again according to a preset time.
-These times determine when the magnetic closure device releases hold to allow traffic to flow from outside. - Each employee and the cleaning crew have been assigned a FOB device to access the building when doors are locked. - All internal doors remain locked including classrooms and library spaces until an employee arrives to open each space as needed.
+These times determine when the magnetic closure device releases hold to allow traffic to flow from outside. - Each employee and the cleaning crew have been assigned a FOB device to access the building when doors are locked.